-Anselm of Canterbury, an Answer to our Age « Catholic Insight
+The Pure Soul and Mind of Anselm of Canterbury « Catholic Insight

-Saint Anselm (+1109) was bishop of the see of Canterbury, in the south of England, famous for both her original founding bishop, Augustine, who governed from 597 until his death in 604 (yes, the ‘other’ Augustine, sometimes called ‘Austin’ in Britain).
-As well, the see is even more famous for her bishop, Thomas, called a Becket, appointed bishop in 1162, and martyred by his own King, Henry II, in 1170, after the the petulant cry, ‘Who will rid me of this meddlesome monk!’.
-It is to Thomas’ shrine that the pilgrims were a-going in Chaucer’s Canterbury Tales.
+Saint Anselm (+1109) was bishop of the see of Canterbury, in the south of England, whose old buildings and cobbled roads still evoke her mediaeval era.
+Canterbury is famous for both her original founding bishop, Augustine, who governed from 597 until his death in 604 (yes, the ‘other’ Augustine, sometimes called ‘Austin’ in Britain), whom we celebrate on May 25th.
+As well, the see is even more renowned for her bishop, Thomas a Becket, appointed in 1162, and martyred by the command of his own King, Henry II, in 1170, after the the petulant cry, ‘Who will rid me of this meddlesome monk!’.
+It is to Thomas’ shrine that the pilgrims were a-pilgrimaging in Chaucer’s Canterbury Tales.

-So Canterbury was the premier diocese of Britain, back when the nascent land was still staunchly Catholic, accepting the Faith soon after the missionary endeavours of Augustine, and the Faith remained in merrie England until the predations of the Tudors, Henry VIII and his progeny, Edward and Elizabeth, along with their even-more rapacious courtiers, who gobbled up the land of the convents and monasteries, built up over centuries (yes, Downtown Abbey, and Mr. Darcy, and all that).
+So Canterbury was the premier diocese of Britain, back when the nascent England was still staunchly Catholic, accepting the Faith soon after the missionary endeavours of Augustine, and the Faith remained firmly entrenched until the predations of the Tudors, Henry VIII and his progeny, Edward and Elizabeth, along with their even-more rapacious courtiers, who gobbled up the land of the convents and monasteries, built up over centuries (yes, Downtown Abbey, and Mr. Darcy, and all that).
 The majestic cathedral of Canterbury is now in the hands of the Anglican ‘ecclesial community’, which means, in all effect, the government of England – you must pay an admission fee to enter (unless you go during a service, which I did, for evening Vespers sung by a choir from South Carolina, of all places).
 There is still a shrine there to Saint Thomas, as well as the Anselm and Augustine.
 I wonder what they are thinking up in heaven?
 (See my own reflections on my pilgrimage there in the summer of 2018)

 Yet, the Faith has always had its struggles with the rulers of this age, and will so until the very edge of doomsday.
-Anselm, a Benedictine monk whose holiness and learning led him to be appoint Archbishop, was in near-perpetual conflict with the Kings William Rufus and Henry I, jealous of their imagined prerogatives, who wanted to control the Church, her influence and wealth; Anselm suffered persecution and exile, but held steadfast to the rights and privileges that belong to the Mystical Body of Christ in her hierarchical dimension; for he realized full well that the Church cannot carry out her supernatural mission without a natural foundation, free from secular domination (as we are witnessing in our own crisis, here, across the world, in China…)
+Anselm, a Benedictine monk whose holiness and learning led him to be appoint Archbishop, was in near-perpetual conflict with the Kings William Rufus and Henry I, jealous of their imagined prerogatives, who wanted to control the Church, her influence and wealth; Anselm suffered persecution, and was twice exiled, but held steadfast to the rights and privileges that belong to the Mystical Body of Christ in her hierarchical dimension; for he realized full well that the Church cannot carry out her supernatural mission without a natural foundation, free from secular domination (as we are witnessing in our own crisis, here, across the world, in China…)

 We may be rather certain that Anselm would much rather have devoted his time and energy to prayer and study.
+As he cries out in a letter quoted in today’s Office

+O God, let me know you and love you so that I may find my joy in you; and if I cannot do so fully in this life, let me at least make some progress every day, until at last that knowledge, love and joy come to me in all their plenitude.
+While I am here on earth let me learn to know you better, so that in heaven I may know you fully; let my love for you grow deeper here, so that there I may love you fully.
+On earth then I shall have great joy in hope, and in heaven complete joy in the fulfilment of my hope.

-He is credited with helping to found what we now know as the ‘university’, beginning with his cathedral school, with young men gathered around scholarly clerics learning the ‘liberal arts’, those subjects that make a man ‘free’ from the slavery of ignorance, an ignorance in which we are now wallowing, in our own modern-dark ages.
+Anselm is credited with helping to found what we now know as the ‘university’, beginning with his cathedral school, with young men gathered around scholarly clerics learning the ‘liberal arts’, those subjects that make a man ‘free’ from the slavery of ignorance, an ignorance in which we are now wallowing, in our own modern-dark ages.

 Before his episcopacy, Anselm’s Benedictine abbey at Bec, in Normandy, which he joined as a young man, and soon afterward appointed Abbot, was considered the foremost seat of learning in Europe.
 Through his writings and teaching, Anselm is hailed as the founder of Scholasticism, that whole invaluable theological-philosophical method, which brings faith and reason together into a perfect harmony and synthesis, and which Saint Thomas Aquinas would bring to perfection in the century after Anselm’s death.